Policy last updated

 Special schools: Maximum rate is $1,055 per enrolment capped at 15 enrolments for eligible schools with up to 200 students.
 For schools with enrolments between 201 and 400 students, the rate reduces by $5.25 per student.

-The amount of funding received in Terms 1 and 2 will be based on enrolment figures from 2023.
-This funding amount will be adjusted accordingly pending the correctly entered enrolments at the annual VET enrolment deadline (30 April 2024).
+The amount of funding received in Terms 1 and 2 will be based on enrolment figures from 2024.
+This funding amount will be adjusted accordingly pending the correctly entered enrolments at the annual VET enrolment deadline (between 29 April 2025 and 1 May 2025 – to be confirmed).

 It is important for schools to correctly enter enrolments on VASS by the due date, including the certificate title, units of competency, and contact hours, as there is no capacity after this date to provide funding to schools that have not entered VET enrolments on VASS at all or have entered them with incorrect information.